Sachaa-Thanasius/defer-imports/README.rst

     -   If one wants module-level, expensive imports aren't used in commonly run code paths.

-        -   A good fit for this is a CLI tool and its subcommand.
+        -   A good fit for this is a CLI tool and its subcommands.

     -   If imports are necessary to get symbols that are only used within annotations.